Operating Ratio Meaning

 - Does not Consider Debt: A company may go on to have a massive amount of debt, and those interest payments are usually not part of the operating expenses of the business.
 Hence it will not be of much use if (one were to study this ratio in isolation).
 One needs a holistic view by also considering the other ratios that are usually used in financial statement analysis.

 - Requires Relative Judgment: One needs comparative data to gauge and understand this ratio and thereby judge the performance of the business, by looking at other relative sources of data as this ratio itself cannot be studied in isolation

-Though this metric lacks in terms of the scope that it cannot be studied in isolation and may also tend to miss out on certain components that do not consider as that of interest payments on debts, the analyst has to make a note of and be mindful of the same.
-However, over the years, this metric does have to its credit, the commendable job of having to serve as a classic example to gauge the efficiency of the management by understanding how it manages expenses over that if its sales.
+Though this metric lacks in terms of the scope that it cannot be studied in isolation and may also tend to miss out on specific components that do not consider as that of interest payments on debts, the analyst has to make a note of and be mindful of the same.
+However, over the years, this metric does have, to its credit, the commendable job of having to serve as a classic example to gauge the efficiency of the management by understanding how it manages expenses over that if its sales.

 This article has been a guide to what is Operating Ratio, and it’s meaning.
 Here we discuss how to interpret operating ratio along with examples, advantages, and disadvantages.
 You can learn more about financing from the following articles –